LogtalkDotOrg/logtalk3/library/unicode_data/README.md

 	https://creativecommons.org/publicdomain/zero/1.0/

-We do appreciate acknowledgement if you use these resources, however, and we also welcome contributions to improve them.
+We do appreciate acknowledgment if you use these resources, however, and we also welcome contributions to improve them.

 Website